Cannes: Rail

 Cannes-la-Bocca station is both a passenger station and a goods/maintenance depot.
-It is situated alongside the beach and a connection to local ferries.
-There are three more stations on the line to Grasse: Le Bosquet, La Frayère and Ranguin.
+It is situated alongside the beach and has a connection to local ferries.
+There are three more stations on the line to Grasse: Le Bosquet, La Frayère, and Ranguin.

 Bus

 Coach services arrive at the Gare Routière de Cannes, in the centre of the city, near the Town Hall.
 Companies from abroad include Eurolines and Agence Phocéens.
 Regional services are by Rapides Côte d'Azur and CTM, with services from Nice and Grasse/Mandelieu respectively.
 Local bus services are provided by Bus Azur.

 Ferry

-Ferries are available in Nice harbour from Bastia and Calvi in Corsica, with services provided by SNCM Ferryterranée and Corsica Ferries.
-From Bastia, the journey is 4 hours, 45 minutes on conventional ferries and 3 hours, 40 minutes on express ferries, while from Calvi, conventional vessels take 3 hours, 45 minutes and express vessels take 2 hours, 45 minutes.
+Ferries are available in the Nice harbour from Bastia and Calvi in Corsica, with services provided by SNCM Ferryterranée and Corsica Ferries.
+From Bastia, the journey is 4 hours, and 45 minutes on conventional ferries, and 3 hours, and 40 minutes on express ferries, while from Calvi, conventional vessels take 3 hours, and 45 minutes, and express vessels take 2 hours and 45 minutes.
 An average of four ferries a day sail on these routes, with more during summer.